neelsg/lithium/docs/tour.md

     Li 0

     vertex type:
-        init func(v vertex, x, y float):
+        init func(xInit, yInit float):
-            v.x, v.y = x, y # This will call the respective set functions
+            x, y = xInit, yInit # This will call the respective set functions return
-            return

         x float
-        get x func(v vertex) float:
+        get x func() float:
-            return v.x
-        set x func(v vertex, x float):
+            return x # This will get the underlying variable only because it is used inside the get method set x func(xVal float):
-            if x >= 0:
+            if xVal >= 0:
-                v.x = x
+                x = xVal # This will set the underlying variable only because it is used inside the set method
             else:
-                v.x = x * -1
+                x = -xVal

         y float
-        get y func(v vertex) float:
+        get y func() float:
-            return v.y
+            return y
-        set y func(v vertex, y float):
+        set y func(yVal float):
-            if y >= 0:
+            if yVal >= 0:
-                v.y = y
+                y = yVal
             else:
-                v.y = y * -1
+                y = -yVal

-        pub dist func(v vertex) float:
+        pub dist func() float:
-            return math.sqrt(v.x ** 2 + v.y ** 2)
+            return math.sqrt(x * x + y * y)

     main func:
         v vertex(1, 2)
         console.log(v.dist())

 Properties can have a `get` and `set` method which allows for more control over what happens when you retrieve or assign a value to that property.
 These methods are public by definition.

 If both a `get` method for a property as well as the actual property is defined, the `get` method will take preference whenever that method is used outside of the actual code run by the `get` method itself.
 Similarly, the `set` method also overrules an actual property in the type if such actual property is defined.

-A `get default` method can also be created for the type.
-This will allow you to retrieve a custom value by directly using the object name.
-Note that a similar `set` method is not supported.

 ## Inheritance